emberjs/rfcs/text/0727-deprecate-unbound-helper.md

 ## Drawbacks

-Quite a few deprecations have already been introduced in the 3.X cycle.
-This of course, will only add to that.
 App creators and addon authors will have to update their projects accordingly.

 A code search on [Ember Observer](https://emberobserver.com/) returns the following results:
 1. [Searching for `{{unbound` in every addon's `addon` folder](https://emberobserver.com/code-search?codeQuery=%7B%7Bunbound&fileFilter=addon&sort=score&sortAscending=false)